openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 #### STEP 4: Calculate Final Wealth Level

-Calculate the total Wealth Level accrued in the previous steps.
+Calculate the total wealth level accrued in the previous steps.
 Then, compare the item to others of similar power.
-If necessary, adjust the Wealth Level up or down slightly so that it is an accurate representation of the item's influence on the game compared to other extraordinary items.
-No extraordinary item can have a Wealth Level less than 1.
+If necessary, adjust the wealth level up or down slightly so that it is an accurate representation of the item's influence on the game compared to other extraordinary items.
+No extraordinary item can have a wealth level less than 1.